-Colts grab tiebreaker in AFC South by beating Titans 34-17
+Colts grab AFC South tiebreaker by beating Titans 34-17

 NASHVILLE, Tenn.
+(AP) — Coaches and quarterbacks change for the Indianapolis Colts.
+What remains the same is they keep beating Tennessee in its own building.

-(AP) — Philip Rivers threw for 308 yards and a touchdown, and Nyheim Hines scored twice as the Indianapolis Colts beat the Tennessee Titans 34-17 Thursday night to grab the head-to-head edge atop the AFC South.
+Philip Rivers threw for 308 yards and a touchdown, and Nyheim Hines scored twice as the Colts trounced the Titans 34-17 Thursday night to grab the head-to-head edge atop the AFC South.

+“We get a huge special teams touchdown and then offensively, shoot, we were rolling pretty good all day,” Rivers said after picking up his first victory in this series.
+“We were very balanced, kind of got in a rhythm with the no-huddle.
+This was a huge road division win.”

 Indianapolis came in with the NFL’s best defense in terms of fewest yards allowed.
-The Colts smothered a Tennessee offense that had been averaging 384.6 yards a game, 10th-best in the NFL, and seventh-best averaging 29 points a game.
+The Colts smothered a Tennessee offense that had been averaging 384.6 yards per game, 10th-best in the league, and ranked seventh averaging 29 points.
 E.J.
 Speed also blocked a punt that T.J.
 Carrie returned 6 yards for a TD late in the third quarter.

 The Colts outgained Tennessee 430-294, though Derrick Henry ran for 103 yards.

-The Titans (6-3) lost for the third time in four games as they head into the toughest stretch of their season with Indianapolis the first of four straight opponents currently with winning records.
+The Titans (6-3) lost for the third time in four games as they head into the toughest stretch of their season, with Indianapolis the first of four straight opponents currently with winning records.

 Tennessee led 17-13 at halftime.
 Indianapolis took advantage of the Titans’ special teams woes to score twice in the third quarter for a 27-17 lead.

-Tennessee went with a third different punter in three games, promoting Trevor Daniel after signing him to the practice squad last weekend.
+The Titans went with a third different punter in three games, promoting Trevor Daniel after signing him to the practice squad last weekend.
 Daniel’s first punt went 17 yards, and Hines scored four plays later on a 2-yard TD run.
 The Titans gave Daniel no help on his second, with Speed easily breaking through for the block.

 Stephen Gostkowski then missed a 44-yard field goal wide right early in the fourth.

+“We’re going to have to evaluate everything that we do,” Vrabel said.

-The Colts padded their lead to 34-17 with Jacoby Brissett capping the next drive with a 2-yard TD run with 9:21 left.
+The Colts padded their lead to 34-17 with backup quarterback Jacoby Brissett capping the next drive with a 2-yard TD run with 9:21 left.

-Indianapolis’ final margin would’ve been larger.
-But the Colts settled for a 43-yard field goal at the end of the first half, and the Titans forced a turnover on downs on Indianapolis’ opening drive of the third.
+Indianapolis’ final margin would’ve been larger, but the Colts settled for a 43-yard field goal at the end of the first half and the Titans forced a turnover on downs on Indianapolis’ opening drive of the third.

 RIVERS PASSES MARINO